calinux-py/EphemeralRMM/readme.md

 # [<img src="https://github.com/calinux-py/Ephemeral/blob/main/Ephemeral/config/ephemerallogo.png?raw=true" alt="Ephemeral Logo" width="5%">](https://github.com/calinux-py/Ephemeral)     EphemeralRMM

 Ephemeral is a free RMM using Discord and Chrome Remote Desktop API.
 It allows you to receive updates and control your devices from anywhere in the world using Discord.
 It is a fun project.
+Now control from Linux/Raspberry Pi!

 | Supported | Features            |
 |--------|--------------------|